open-telemetry/oteps/text/0000-template.md

-# A Dynamic Configuration Service for the Agent
+# A Dynamic Configuration Service for the SDK

 This proposal adds a configuration service to dynamically configure metric collection and tracing.